amcrabtree/INdigestion/README.md

 -s	[ARG]	| smallest size of desired bands
 -b	[ARG]	| biggest size of desired bands
 -g	[ARG]	| minimum gap size between bands
--i		| no insert in plasmid
--f		| plasmid in fasta format (no insert)
--t		| tests program with .gb test file
+-i		| plasmid has a gene insert requiring an internal cut -t		| tests program with associated test file
 -h		| help (print options)
 <p>&nbsp;</p>

 <b>Files Required for Program to Run:</b>
-1. Annotated plasmid file(s).
-Must be in genbank format.
-PLASMID MUST BE CIRCULARIZED.
+1. Annotated plasmid file.
+Must be in genbank, ape, or fasta format.
+Program will only process circular plasmids.
 GENE INSERT MUST BE ANNOTATED AS "GENE".
-These requirements are easy to accomplish with the program Ape (a plasmid editor), which will save your output to the correct format for this program.
-Either that or manually adjust the text in the genbank file.
-Note that this program selects only enzymes or enzyme pairs that cuts at least once within the specified gene.
+This can be done using [Ape (a plasmid editor)](https://jorgensen.biology.utah.edu/wayned/ape/) or a standard text editor.
+When the -i flag is selected, the program will select enzymes or enzyme pairs that cut at least once within the annotated gene.
-2. Reference files:
-   * my_enzymes.csv - <i>a csv containing the user's enzymes on-hand (to be modified by user)</i>
-   * enzyme_dictionary.csv - <i>a csv containing reference information for enzyme names and cutting patterns.</i> Note that not all enzymes are on here yet.
-Add more enzymes as necessary.
-NEB has a nice list of recognition sites [here](https://www.neb.com/tools-and-resources/selection-charts/alphabetized-list-of-recognition-specificities).
+2. CSV with a list of your enzymes.
+If you store the file as "my_enzymes.csv" in the same folder as the script, you won't need to use the -e flag to specify where your enzyme file is located.

 <p>&nbsp;</p>

 <b>Adjusting Script & Reference Files Before Running: </b>
 - Band size parameters can be changed within the python script:
 ![indigestion_script.jpeg](https://raw.githubusercontent.com/amcrabtree/INdigestion/master/images/indigestion_script.jpeg)
 - Reference file "my_enzymes.csv" needs to be updated with your lab's list of enzymes.
-Make sure they are capitalized correctly too.
-They must match the names as printed in "enzyme_dictionary.csv" (case-sensitive).
-- Reference file "enzyme_dictionary.csv" must include all enzymes you have in your lab, though it can contain more.
-Ideally this file would have information for all restriction enzymes available, but I didn't want to add them all myself.
-There are hundreds.
 <p>&nbsp;</p>

 <b>Program Input</b>
 - Plasmid file – Genbank or fasta file containing plasmid sequence
 - Enzyme CSV file (“my_enzymes.csv”) – File contains the names of the enzymes you have on hand; update to match your stocks; doesn't need to be included in arguments unless you move it outside the file with the python script
-- Dictionary CSV file (“enzyme_dictionary.csv”) – File contains the names and cutting patterns of most palindromic restriction digest enzymes; update if necessary
 <p>&nbsp;</p>

 <b>Program Output</b>